emqx/emqx-docs/en_US/deploy/install-rhel.md

-# Install EMQX Enterprise on CentOS/RHEL
+# Install EMQX on CentOS/RHEL

 This page guides you on installing and starting EMQX on CentOS/RHEL system.